thyrlian/TechNewsletter/README.md

 ## License

 Copyright (c) 2016-2020 Jing Li.
 It is released under the [MIT License](https://opensource.org/licenses/MIT).
 See the [LICENSE](https://raw.githubusercontent.com/thyrlian/TechNewsletter/master/LICENSE) file for details.
-Additionally, you must give credit by providing a link to this repository at the footer of your generated newsletter.
-Thank you.
+Additionally, there is a [hardcoded attribution](https://github.com/thyrlian/TechNewsletter/blob/master/templates/attribution.html) at the bottom of the generated newsletter, just to give credit to my hard work.

 ## Attribution